 Show Topic: Rock Subgenres of the 60s & 70s

-Join me for the next exciting episode of my podcast airing Monday, March 24th, 2025, where we’ll take a musical journey through some of the most vibrant and iconic subgenres of rock from the 60s and 70s.
+The latest episode of my podcast, which aired on Monday, March 24th, 2025, took listeners on a musical journey through the vibrant and iconic subgenres of rock from the 60s and 70s.

-This episode will shine a spotlight on the stylistic diversity that blossomed during those decades.
-From Power Pop to Acid Rock, Sunshine Pop, Garage Rock, Soft Rock, and more—each subgenre brought something unique to the ever-evolving landscape of rock music.
+The episode highlighted the stylistic diversity of the era, from Power Pop to Acid Rock, Sunshine Pop, Garage Rock, Soft Rock, and more, showcasing how each subgenre contributed uniquely to the rock music landscape.

 🎧 Power Pop